Last Updated on March 1, 2026 by Maged kamel

 The K value of Type C is the same =1.2 as recommended from Table C-A-7-1 for both X and y directions.

-For solved problem 13-28. the value of Lex equals Ley and is 18 feet.
-The next step is to use Table 1-1 for the data of the W12x50.
+For solved problem 13-28.
+The value of Lex equals Ley and is 18 feet.
+The next step is to use Table 1-1 for the W12x50 data.

 How to use Table 1-1-FE-Handbook 10.4?